KoreTeknology/Quadraphonic-Plugins-for-VCV-Rack/README.md

 ## History
 The initial project was to create a serie of Modules, used for **quadraphonic performances**.
-I developped the concept 20 years ago but only one hardware prototype was made at this time and it didn´t have a good looking, to be honest.
+I developped the concept 20 years ago, but only one hardware prototype was made at this time and it didn´t have a good looking, to be honest, even if it was working as expected.
 See 2002 Patent Document: https://patents.google.com/patent/FR2839601A1/en?oq=FR2839601A1

 The objective is to recreate theses concepts in a virtual environment (VCV Rack) and add some extra features.
 Here is a list of needed "audio components":